 Most bursaries are renewable annually, depending on successful completion of the academic year.
 You should check the current bursary register book, which is usually available at high schools or the financial aid offices of universities, or you can visit the website of the company offering bursaries.

 Various government departments offer study bursaries to students who perform well and need funds to study.
 Most of these departments are at provincial government level and offer bursaries in line with their scope of work.
 For more information, contact the relevant provincial department.
-An example is the North West Department of Health, which offers bursaries for student to study medicine in Cuba.

 Some municipalities offer bursaries in a way similiar to that of government departments to students who live in the specific municipality.
 For more information, contact your local municipality about bursaries or other available funding options.